jackmiller2708/jack-do/docs/learning/ts_to_rust_anecdotes.md

 The compiler checks for memory leaks, null pointers, and data races before I even get an executable.
 It's like having a senior developer reviewing every single line of my code in real-time.
 Even when it yells at me about Borrowing or Lifetimes, it's usually pointing out a bug I would have spent days chasing in TypeScript.

-## My Reflection
+## If I Could Ever Start Over

 Moving to Rust isn't just about a different syntax; it's about learning a more **disciplined** way of thinking.
-In TypeScript, I felt like the computer was trying to guess what I meant.
+In TypeScript, I felt like I was constantly playing a guessing game—guessing how the code would get executed, where mutation-related errors might hide, or when an object would suddenly be `undefined`.
 In Rust, I tell the computer *exactly* what I want, and it guarantees I'll get it safely.

+**My Take**: Starting out with JavaScript was great for getting things done quickly, but if I had the chance to relearn programming from scratch today, **I would choose Rust as my first language.**

+Why?
+Because Rust forces you to understand the actual nature of a program—how memory works, how data flows, and why safety matters.
+It shapes your mindset to be more robust and makes your entire thought process more explicit.
+Now, I've realized I would never go back to plain JavaScript because of its ambiguity.
+If I use TypeScript, I only use the **Effect library** as the foundation, as its principles are the closest to Rust's—making the code safe and enjoyable.

 This project is a record of those lessons.
 I hope my notes help you too!